NEW!! June 17

 Please feel free to use the outdoor book / materials drop.
 We are checking it daily.

 RFL has awesome WiFi, connecting directly to fiberoptic.
 It’s generally available from the street or parking lot behind the library.
 And we put out a few of our outdoor summer chairs in spots that typically have the best connectivity.
-So while we can’t invite you in to use our computers, we have the fastest lawn-based internet in the city.
+We have the fastest lawn-based internet in the city.